Small and extremely quick on their feet, Keeping the Dwarf Roborovski Hamster can be a challenge, but extremely worthwhile.

 Essentially, they are sweet-natured little creatures and are not noted for biting.

 The Roborovski hamster’s ideal habitat is scrubby flora and sand, at altitudes of about 1200 meters – consequently, Robo’s are very efficient in their use of water, which can be hard to find in their natural habitat.

 More active at night, dawn and dusk, they are adept at digging tunnel-like burrows, which can reach depths of almost 2 meters.

 Roborovski hamsters are differentiated from breeds like Campbell’s

 or Winter White, based on:

 - Fur has a sandy tone.

-Most common is what’s known as the Agouti variation of Roborovski Hamster – whos fur is made up of grey roots with a light brown to beige topcoat.
+Most common is what’s known as the Agouti variation of Roborovski Hamster – whose fur is made up of grey roots with a light brown to beige topcoat.

-These types have adorable white eyebrows, the classic Agouti trait.
+These adorable animals have white eyebrows, the classic Agouti trait.